AlexB52/portfolio/source/blog/2020-12-05-service-object-alternative.html.md

 * You might proxy errors to the post model and reference `@post` in your `new_publication` view.
 * You might loop through a custom array of errors in your view or include `ActiveModel::Validations` to your service.

-With time, devs using service objects will probably end up with a solution to solve this that they'll apply across all their routes.
+With time, devs using service objects will probably end up with a solution that they'll apply on all their views.
 From experience, this is rarely the case and multiple implementations of error handling or form views are spread across the codebase.
 Devs spend time going against Rails just to use service objects.

 ##### Controller routes